-This Sub-fund does not seek to invest in enabling and/or transitional activities.
+This Sub-fund does not seek to make sustainable investments or invest in enabling and/or transitional activities.

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
 Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.